DEV-5/MY_NOTES/Linux_Embedded_development.md

     - Compile source into position independent code eg: `gcc -c -fPIC one.c` and `gcc -c -fPIC two.c`
     - As linker is a file which adds ABI compatibility so we use Linker also generate the dynamic library.
       - eg:`gcc -shared -o libtest.so one.o two.o`
-    - standard libraries are looked up linker for linkage
+    - Standard libraries are looked up linker for linkage and need not be specified while compiling
     - hint use `objdump -sl | more` to know more
     - Linker prepares PLT(procedure Link Table) which maintains a list dynamically
     - In dynamically loaded libraries the function pointers for the library  functions will be updates only when library is loaded  i.e during run-time.
     - Dynamic Linkages are resolved through PLT tables
     - PLT which the linker generates at build time contains references of dynamically linked library functions.
-    - Each record of a PLT is a fn pointer whose address is referred by the calling intructions in the text segment
+    - Each record of a PLT is a fn pointer whose address is referred by the calling instructions in the text segment
       - eg: `callq 400630 < test@plt>`
     - To confirm an issue with library use the `ldd` tool.